cryville/Cryville.Input/README.md

 ### Setting up Android native input in Unity
 1. Copy all the contents in `Cryville.Input.Unity.Android` **except the `Native` folder** to the `Assets/Plugins/Cryville.Input.Unity.Android` folder in your unity project.
 2. Make sure you have Android NDK installed.
-Open a command prompt in `Cryville.Input.Unity.Android/Native` (as the working directory) and run `ndk-build` in your Android NDK.
+Open a command prompt in `Cryville.Input.Unity.Android.Native` (as the working directory) and run `ndk-build` in your Android NDK.
-3. Copy the two folders in `Cryville.Input.Unity.Android/Native/libs` to the `Assets/Plugins/Android` folder in your unity project.
+3. Copy the two folders in `Cryville.Input.Unity.Android.Native/libs` to the `Assets/Plugins/Android` folder in your unity project.

 ## Usage
 The simplest way to use the library is to construct a `SimpleInputConsumer` and check new input events periodically, typically every game tick.
 You need to construct an `InputManager` before constructing a `SimpleInputConsumer`, and before that, you need to call `InputManager.HandlerRegistries.Add()` for every handler types you want to use.
 See the following example: